fhlasek/SmarterPrinter/server/README.md

-The server part of the project is deployed on a public IP unix machine using a traditional Telegraf-InfluxDB-Granafa stack with mosquitto as a MQTT data broker.
+The server part of the project is deployed on a public IP unix machine using a traditional Telegraf-InfluxDB-Granafa stack with mosquitto as an MQTT data broker.

 ## Mosquitto